AgentMC/Sao20/Translate/En/Part6.md

 — Tiese cried out with a grieving voice.

-Both of them were constantly talking to Tsukigake and Shimosaki since the moment the eggs the mother-dragon "Akisomi"<sup><a href="#Prim7">7</a></sup> was brooding, finally hatched, essentially, they spent eight months together.
+Both of them were constantly taking care of Tsukigake and Shimosaki since the moment the eggs the mother-dragon "Akisomi"<sup><a href="#Prim7">7</a></sup> was brooding, finally hatched, essentially, they spent eight months together.
 There was absolutely nothing that could hurt more.

 Tiese tried to jump to the man in a black robe straight away, but froze on the spot just like Ronye did, after making a step ahead.